Share this article

 Keep them sheltered

 Some pups are bred for the great outdoors and may be happiest sleeping out there too.
 Never leave a doggo out in the elements at night, however.
-Always make sure they still have a well-insulated, waterproof shelter or dog house that can keep them cozy from their dog warmth.
+Always make sure they still have a well-insulated, waterproof shelter or dog house that can keep them cozy with their dog warmth.
 Check they have dry bedding each night, or even opt for something like hay or straw which is also a great natural draft excluder.

 Invest in a dog coat